sbc100/webports/README.rst

 Modifying package sources / Working with patches
 ------------------------------------------------

-When a package is first built its source is downloaded and extracted to ``out/repository/<PKG_NAME>``.
+When a package is first built, its source is downloaded and extracted to ``out/repository/<PKG_NAME>``.
 A new git repository is then created in this folder with the original archive contents on a branch called ``upstream``.
-The optional ``nacl.patch`` files is then applied on the ``master`` branch.
-To make changes to a package patch file the recommended workflow is.
+The optional ``nacl.patch`` file is then applied on the ``master`` branch.
 This means that at any given time you can see the changes from upstream using ``git diff upstream``.

 To make changes to a package's patch file the recommended workflow is: